 Travel.State.Gov > International Travel > Before You Go > Travelers with Special Considerations > Traveling In Europe

 If you are planning to visit or travel through European countries, you should be familiar with the requirements of the Schengen Agreement.
 The Schengen Agreement is a treaty creating Europe's Schengen Area, which encompasses 26 European countries, where internal border checks have largely been abolished for short-term tourism, a business trip, or transit to a non-Schengen destination.
-Because many Schengen countries assume that all travelers will stay for the full three months allowed for visa-free visitors, we recommend the following:

 Schengen area countries may reinstate temporary internal and external border control without advanced notice.
 U.S. citizens should carry their U.S. passport at all times when traveling to/from and within the Schengen area.
-For additional information on traveling to and within the Schengen area, see our FAQ below.